 Between July 22 and September 9, 2004, seven purported securities class action suits were filed in the United States District Court for the Northern District of California against the Company and, in the aggregate, Reed Hastings, W. Barry McCarthy, Jr., and Leslie J. Kilgore.
 These class action suits were consolidated in January 2005, and a consolidated complaint was filed on February 24, 2005.
 The complaint alleges violations of certain federal securities laws, seeking unspecified damages on behalf of a class of purchasers of our common stock between October 1, 2003 and October 14, 2004.
 The plaintiffs allege that the Company made false and misleading statements and omissions of material facts based on its disclosure regarding churn and delivery speed, claiming alleged violations by each named defendant of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder and alleged violations by certain of its officers of Section 20A of Securities Exchange Act of 1934.
 On June 28, 2005, the Court dismissed the action with leave to amend.
+Plaintiffs did so amend, and the Company filed a motion to dismiss the amended complaint.
+A hearing on the motion to dismiss is scheduled for November 17, 2005.

 On September 14, 2004, BTG International Inc. filed suit against the Company and other, unaffiliated companies in the United States District Court for the District of Delaware.
-The complaint alleges that the Company infringed U.S. Patent No. 5,717,860 entitled Method and Apparatus for Tracking the Navigation Path of a User on the World Wide Web.
-The complaint also alleges infringement of another patent by certain of the other named defendants, not including the Company.
-The complaint seeks unspecified compensatory and enhanced damages, interest and fees, and to permanently enjoin the defendants from infringing the patents in the future.
+The complaint alleged that the Company infringed U.S. Patent No. 5,717,860 entitled Method and Apparatus for Tracking the Navigation Path of a User on the World Wide Web.
+The complaint also alleged infringement of another patent by certain of the other named defendants, not including the Company.